Frostbite: A Comprehensive Guide

 Mild frostbite often heals completely with proper treatment.
 However, severe cases may result in permanent nerve damage, skin sensitivity, or increased cold sensitivity that lasts for years.

-Yes, previously frostbitten areas remain permanently more sensitive to cold.
+Previously frostbitten areas may remain more sensitive to cold for months or years, and some people have lasting symptoms.
 People who've had frostbite face higher risks of developing it again in the same areas.

 Frostnip is a milder form of cold injury that doesn't cause permanent damage.
 Unlike frostbite, frostnip only affects the outer skin layer and reverses completely with warming.